colonelsammy/octopress/source/_posts/2013-10-09-compile-time-fizzbuzz-without-boost.markdown

 1>          ]
 ```

-Just for completeness, it works on gcc (MingW) too:
+Just for completeness, it works on gcc (MingW) too, although it is a little harder to see...:

 ```
 $ gcc --version